sina-ss/find-pitch-contour/README.md

 # find-pitch-contour
-We say the same sentence in two different languages, and using AMDF, Autocorrelation and Capstrom methods, I get its pitch contour value.
+I say a sentence in two different languages, then I get its pitch contour value using AMDF, Autocorrelation and Capstrom methods.